polytechnice-si/4A_ISA_TheCookieFactory/docker/README.md

 ### The Client image (Java)

-The [image](https://github.com/polytechnice-si/4A_ISA_TheCookieFactory/blob/develop/docker/client/Dockerfile) relies on an OpenJDK implementation (Java 8), and execute the JAR client (a single assembly) with the right option.
+This [image](https://github.com/polytechnice-si/4A_ISA_TheCookieFactory/blob/develop/docker/client/Dockerfile) relies on an OpenJDK implementation (Java 8), and executes the JAR client (a single assembly) with the right option.

 The client can load a file on the local filesystem using the `play` command.
-Thus, we need to declare a `VOLUME` (here named `/host`) one can use to mount the local filesystem inside the container and share files.
+Thus, we need to declare a `VOLUME` (here named `/host`) one can use to mount the local filesystem inside the container and share files between the host and the container.

 ```
 FROM openjdk:8